IsaiahDal/isaiahdal.github.io/README.md

 > Make sure that all code (including Markdown) that you do not wish to display is hidden before exporting by clicking the _Show/hide code_ (👁) button located near the top left of each code cell.

 Click the export button located at the top right of the Pluto.jl notebook (see below).
 Select **Static HTML**, then **Download HTML File**.
 Note that the downloaded HTML file will have the same name as the corresponding .jl file.
+Once exported, upload the HTML file to the repository.

 ![Export](images/exportbutton.jpg)